 - Depending on implementation, it may not exist.
 RAN4 RF requirement (if any, e.g., ACS) and peak power consumption target also need to be considered.

-- FFS: LNA for improving signal strength and sensitivity of receiver.
+- LNA for improving signal strength and sensitivity of receiver, if present.

 - At least one of R2D/CW2D and D2R could be amplified by either reflection amplifier or LNA.